ElenaGramellini/LArIATSimpleGen/README.md

 </li>
 <li> We want to start from the data distributions.
 So, Launch plotDataDistributions.py on your anatree.
 Like this:
 <br/><br />
-> plotDataDistributions.py &lt fileName &gt &lt TTreeName &gt
+> python plotDataDistributions.py &lt fileName &gt &lt TTreeName &gt
 <br/><br />
 This step will produce a root file called "simpleGen.root"
 </li>